micmejia/bible-dump/NKJV/Isaiah/Isa 41.md

 "Present your case," says the Lord.
 "Bring forth your strong _reasons,_" says the King of Jacob.

 ###### 22
-"Let them bring forth and show us what will happen; Let them show the former things, what they _were,_ That we may [^f]consider them, And know the latter end of them; Or declare to us things to come.
+"Let them bring forth and show us what will happen; Let them show the former things, what they _were,_ That we may consider them, And know the latter end of them; Or declare to us things to come.

 ###### 23
 Show the things that are to come hereafter, That we may know that you _are_ gods; Yes, do good or do evil, That we may be dismayed and see _it_ together.